Citizen's-arrest powers a ‘disaster waiting to happen’, say retailers and police association

 Auckland retailers say they are not interested in more physical powers.
 Photo: Gaby Lilley.

-The government’s recently proposed Crimes Amendment Bill is not the right solution to retail crime, according to retailers and police.
+The Government’s recently proposed Crimes Amendment Bill is not the right solution to retail crime, according to both retailers and the police assocation.

 If passed, the bill would allow a citizen’s arrest to be undertaken at any time of the day, using reasonable force and restraints, by any member of the public, for any level of crime.